gavss2891/LGBMbased-Trade-Amendment-Prediction/README.md

 This model predicts, at the time of booking, whether a trade's counterparty will subsequently be amended.
 The output is a probability score per trade.
 Scores are used to produce a ranked daily review list for operations, concentrating genuine amendments at the top.

-> **Demonstration only.** The original trade data is not available in this repository and all model outputs have been omitted to maintain confidentiality.
-The scripts are provided to illustrate the methodology and pipeline structure.
+> **Demonstration only.** The original trade data and pipeline is not available in this repository and all model outputs have been omitted to maintain confidentiality.
+The scripts are provided to illustrate only the general methodology of the model itself.

 ---